SeriousSurge/NearbyPlaces/README.md

-# Nearby Places - Experiments with Compose-Destinations and Voyager
+# Nearby Places - Experiments with Voyager

 Playing with navigation libraries I decided to build a demonstration app to try them out.

-This is the result of this experiment, The Voyager variant can be found on a branch.

 ## Screenshots